yourshoes/legacy/README.md

 Kalzate
 =======

+:fire: **IMPORTANT** :fire: : This repository is deprecated and not maintained anymore.
+Please, move to [kalzate](https://github.com/yourshoes/kalzate) instead.

 Point Of Sale (POS) application for a shoes store based on the MEAN stack (Node, Express, Angular and MongoDB)

 # Dependences